Dawars/wacv15_code/README.md

 * Upon running the code successfully, you should get around on the Graz dataset.
 * The training may take several hours.
 If you have more multiple-cores on your machine consider changing the "drwnThreadPool" attribute.
 Currently it is set to 8.
+* Results are stored in out/graz/fold[1-5].
+The dataset is divided into 5 folds (see data/graz folder).
+For fold1, set[1,2,3,4] are used for training and set5 for testing.
+For fold2, set[1,2,3,5] as training and set4 for testing.